Paro Taktsang: Geography

-The monastery is located 10 km to the north of Paro and hangs on a precarious cliff at 3120 m, about 900 m above the Paro valley, on the right side of the Paro Chu (‘chu’ Bhutanese means ”river or water”).
-The rock slopes are very steep (almost vertical) and the monastery buildings are built into the rock face.
+The monastery is located 10 km to the north of Paro and hangs on a precarious cliff at 3120 m, about 900 m above the Paro valley, on the right side of the Paro Chu (‘chu’ in Bhutanese means ”river or water”).
+The rock slopes run nearly vertical and the monastery buildings are built into the rock face.
 Though it looks formidable, the monastery complex has access from several directions, such as the northwest path through the forest, from the south along the path used by devotees, and from the north (access over the rocky plateau, which is called the “Hundred Thousand Fairies” known as Bumda (hBum-brag).
 A mule track leading to it passes through pine forest that is colorfully festooned with moss and prayer flags.
 On many days, clouds shroud the monastery and give an eerie feeling of remoteness.

 Near the beginning of the trail is a water-powered prayer wheel, set in motion by a flowing stream.
 The water that is touched by the wheel is said to become blessed and carries its purifying power into all life forms in the oceans and lakes that it feeds into.
 On the approach path to the monastery, there is a Lakhang (village level monastery) and a temple of Urgyan Tsemo ("U-rgyan rTse-mo") which, like the main monastery, is located on a rocky plateau with a precipitous projection of several hundred feet over the valley.
 From this location, the monastery's buildings are on the opposite ravine, which is known by the name “Copper-Colored Mountain Paradise of Padmasambhava”.
 This is the view point for visitors and there is a cafeteria to provide refreshments.
 The trek beyond this point is very scenic with the sound of the water fall breaking the silence.
 Along the trek route blue pine trees, prayer flags and kiosks selling paraphernalia for worship (such as prayer wheels, temple bells and skulls) are seen.
 The route is scattered with number of temples.
 On this path, a large water fall, which drops by 60 m into a sacred pool, is forded over by a bridge.
 The track terminates at the main monastery where colorful paintings are displayed.
 Guru Rinpoche's cave where he meditated is also seen.
 This cave is opened for public viewing only once a year.